geoholix/SignalStrengthLogger-android/README.md

 1. Charting ongoing result counts<p/>
     While logging, the main activity shows a line chart of the fifteen most recent signal strength values.
 I used the [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) library to do this.
-The service periodically broadcasts a list of the last fifteen readings;
+When a reading is taken, the service broadcasts a list of the last fifteen readings;
      if the main activity is up and running and hasn't been killed due to non-use, it will receive these and display them.
 ### Third-party components and licenses